 First Year Courses

-- Mathematics 1000 Calculus I - aimed at students who have a solid understanding of high school advanced math.
+- Mathematics 1000 Calculus I - aimed at students who have a solid understanding of high school advanced math, and are fluent in algebra, trigonometry, and advanced functions.

-- Mathematics 1050 & 1051 Finite Mathematics I & II - aimed at students with grade 12 academic math, and who do not need to take caluclus.
+- Mathematics 1050 & 1051 Finite Mathematics I & II - aimed at students with grade 12 academic math, and who do not need to take calculus.

 Mathematics prerequisite test scores recognized by the Department of Mathematics and Statistics at Memorial: